 Protein | 26.53 g | 19 g |

-So as you can see from a nutrition perspective, canned tuna in water has HALF the calories of tuna marinated in oil.
+As noted above, canned tuna in water has HALF the calories of tuna canned in oil.
 It also has less sodium content.
 I often look for water-packed tuna.
-But if you want more flavor and protein in your diet...canned tuna in oil has a wide range of options that you can choose from.

-I've tried both and for me, it all comes down to your consistency preference.
+I've tried both, and for me, it all comes down to your preference for consistency.
 With canned tuna, you'll usually get larger pieces due to the sturdy and solid packaging (for example, chunk light tuna).
 This is somewhat absent for pouched tuna.
-Without the same solid support, you'll get smaller and mushier pieces from a pouch.
+You'll get smaller and mushier pieces from a pouch without the same solid support.

 While I've had pouched tuna that tasted more flavorful, this was usually due to added broth or spices.
-So personally, I go for the canned brands because they look more like fish meat and I like to do the seasoning myself.
+So, I go for the canned brands because they look more like fish meat, and I like to season myself.

 What Should I Look For When Buying Canned Tuna?